 These software programs and packages are available free of charge to you as an Imperial College London student.

-More free software and services, including Gartner IT resources and Qualtrics are available: Resources and services.
+More free software and services, including Gartner IT resources and Qualtrics are available: Training and resources.

 Information on free software for students

 Autodesk offers online educational resources to inspire and engage students in problem-solving, collaboration and creative thinking.

 CES enables systematic selection of materials for engineering.

 CES is only available to students in Aeronautical, Civil, Design and Mechanical Engineering only.

 Register to download.